-On this little adventure, the fee for the pleasure of the Hadzabe’s company was a goat – a first in my world travels – and at that time I had no idea what that really meant.
+On our little adventure, the fee for the pleasure of the Hadzabe Tribe’s company was a goat – a first in my world travels – and at that time I had no idea what that really meant.
 (More on that later.)

-In Tanzania, the Hadzabe population is under a thousand, and the group we met still lived like their hunter-gatherer ancestors did thousands of years ago.
+In Tanzania, the Hadzabe tribe population is under a thousand and the group we met still lived like their hunter-gatherer ancestors did thousands of years ago.

 When we arrived, the tribe was waiting in a shaded clearing, the men on one side, the women and young children on the other.

-They didn’t speak English, of course, only Hadza, and we communicated through a guide.
+The Hadzabe bushmen didn’t speak English, of course, only Hadza and we communicated through a guide.